coder/terraform-provider-coder/docs/resources/app.md

 - `healthcheck` (Block Set, Max: 1) HTTP health checking to determine the application readiness. (see [below for nested schema](#nestedblock--healthcheck))
 - `icon` (String) A URL to an icon that will display in the dashboard.
 View built-in icons here: https://github.com/coder/coder/tree/main/site/static/icons.
 Use a built-in icon with `data.coder_workspace.me.access_url + "/icons/<path>"`.
 - `name` (String) A display name to identify the app.
-- `relative_path` (Boolean) Specifies whether the URL will be accessed via a relative path or wildcard.
+- `relative_path` (Boolean, Deprecated) Specifies whether the URL will be accessed via a relative path or wildcard.
 Use if wildcard routing is unavailable.
+Defaults to true.
+- `subdomain` (Boolean) Determines whether the app will be accessed via it's own subdomain or whether it will be accessed via a path on Coder.
+If wildcards have not been setup by the administrator then apps with "subdomain" set to true will not be accessible.
+Defaults to false.
 - `url` (String) A URL to be proxied to from inside the workspace.
 Either "command" or "url" may be specified, but not both.

 ### Read-Only